LSU tries to keep streak rolling with road test at Auburn

 Auburn coach Bryan Harsin said he's looking for his quarterback, Robby Ashford, to build off his first start in a 17-14 overtime win against Missouri in the SEC opener last Saturday.

-Ashford filled in for TJ Finley, who suffered a shoulder injury, and completed 12 of 18 for 127 yards and ran 15 times for 46 yards and a touchdown against Missouri.
+Ashford filled in for TJ Finley, sidelined due to a shoulder injury, and completed 12 of 18 for 127 yards and ran 15 times for 46 yards and a touchdown against Missouri.

 "I think Robby managed things well," Harsin said.
 "I think he made some good decisions and we took care of the football.
 He utilized his legs and he made some good throws at times.
 Overall, his demeanor, his attitude, his approach were real good."